Last updated on June 6th, 2021

 Since Dash PET is a life insurance plan, it is insured under the Singapore Deposit Insurance Scheme (SDIC).

-In the event that Etiqa closes down, your funds may be insured up to $100k.
+In the event that Etiqa shuts down, your funds may be insured up to $100k.

 This should give you some reassurance that your funds are rather safe with Etiqa!

 Here is a comparison between Syfe Cash+ and the Dash PET:

 0.3% (≥ $10k)